I'm a Celebrity...Get Me Out of Here! (American TV series): Season 2 (2009)

 NBC picked up the former ABC show.
-It aired for 14 episodes and followed the UK show's format.
-The series premiered with a two-hour episode 8-10 PM EDT on June 1, 2009.
-It aired with a two-hour episode at 8-10 PM every Monday and at 8-9 PM Tuesday through Thursday until its June 24 finale.
+It aired for 14 episodes and followed the British show's format.
+The series premiered with a two-hour episode 8–10 PM EDT on June 1, 2009.
+It aired with a two-hour episode at 8–10 PM every Monday and at 8–9 PM Tuesday through Thursday until its June 24 finale.
 MTV subsequently showed a marathon (adding unaired footage and commentary from cast members) of the preceding week's episodes on Sundays.
 The location of the second season was the jungle of Costa Rica.
 Lou Diamond Phillips won in what was, according to Damien Fahey, a close vote between him and Torrie.